 A website I discovered after learning my own daughter had been abused, defines “grooming” this way: “Grooming is a process that sex offenders use to gain the trust of the child victim and reduce natural suspicion.
 The grooming process breaks down the child’s defenses.
 The offender then manipulates the relationship so that the child will engage in sexual activity and perform specific acts.
 The relationship is maintained by secrecy…Grooming gives the child a sense of uniqueness or specialness, separating him or her from other family members or from peers…The grooming process is meant to establish trust and affection, increasing attachment and loyalty.
 Grooming increases the child’s acceptance of touch.”
 The author also explains how a parent may be groomed as well in order to gain access to the child.
 (Source: MOSAC (Mothers of Sexually Abused Children) – Grooming).

 From my perspective, the emotional turmoil that followed the grooming was like a tsunami wave that redefined the landscape of our lives.
-My brother’s sexual addiction and resulting crime, robbed me of feelings of safety and trust that I previously took for granted.
+This relative’s sexual addiction and resulting crime, robbed us of feelings of safety and trust that we previously took for granted.
 There was also a lot of shame attached to my naivety.
 One of the most difficult emotions for me to deal with was self-blame.
 Why didn’t I recognize the grooming for what it was?
 How could I have mistaken such betrayal for love?
-Did we not matter to my brother at all?
+Did we not matter to our relative at all?
 I thought we were special to him, only to discover we were being manipulated and used.
 It may be hard for someone who has never been groomed to understand, but the positive memories of being treated so special lingered long after the deception was exposed and compounded the pain.

 Who doesn’t like to feel special?
 Everyone wants to be loved and to feel significant.
 Abusers prey on children (and adults) who are emotionally vulnerable by responding to their felt needs.
 Children need to be better protected, and adults need to become more aware.
 There is a prevention program, called Darkness to Light, I highly recommend to church groups, school teachers, and others that can help adults learn how to advocate for children.
 If you send me a message, I may be able to recommend a facilitator in your area.
 The photo of my sister mentioned earlier was taken at a family Easter gathering!
 At a time when she was thinking only of bunnies and eggs for her basket, I wish others had been more aware of the dangers that surrounded her.
 It could have saved her from a lifetime of alcoholism that I’m sure was an attempt to numb her pain.